 Most wallets make your Bitcoin cryptocurrency address easily accessible.

-You can easily find your address in Receive BTC tab in your wallet or crypto exchange.
+You can easily find your address in the Receive BTC tab in your wallet or crypto exchange.

-Should I buy bitcoin or should I not is the question that is very controversial
+Should I buy bitcoin or should I not is the very controversial question

 There are two main reasons to buy bitcoin

 - Bitcoin has a fixed supply of 21 million coins, once all the coins are mined the price will skyrocket just like gold that has also limited supply

 - Bitcoin transactions are securable and not censorable making it a transparent network